-Please note that this program requires completion of 100% of total contact hours; therefore, all hours missed must be made up.
-Additionally, the California Massage Therapy Council CAMTC has specific hour requirements for graduates interested in CAMTC certification.
-For specific CAMTC hour requirements please visit www.camtc.org
+Please note that this program requires completion of 100% of total contact hours for students who wish to pursue California Massage Therapy Council certification; in this case, all hours missed must be made up.
+Additionally, the California Massage Therapy Council CAMTC has specific hour requirements for graduates interested in CAMTC certification and it is the student's responsibility to complete all hours required for CAMTC certification.
+For specific CAMTC hour requirements please visit www.camtc.org.
+As a note, CAMTC certification is not a requirement for employment in the state of California.

+Draping Policy:

-Draping Policy: This policy applies to students enrolled in the Physical Therapy Aide/Massage Therapist program.
+This policy applies to students enrolled in the Massage Therapist & Physical Therapy Aide program.
 Draping includes methods used by the massage therapist to protect modesty, privacy, warmth and/or comfort of a patient/client by the use of sheets, towels, blankets or any item that serves this purpose.
 Genitals and the gluteal cleft of male and female patients/clients and the breast area of female patients/clients are NOT to be exposed at any time.